CompareTheo/docs/docs/Alma Documentation/to_do.md

 - [ ] Define all owned collections activated in the "Community Zone" and work to get vendor defined (purchase information verified) title lists for these collections where possible.
 - [ ] Discuss and design procedure for utilizing "Community Zone Update Tasks List" for keeping an eye on our owned titles managed in the community zone.
 - [ ] Discuss and design a "tasking" workflow that might supplement or supplant the "NON-GOBI" E-Resource Tracker
+- [ ] Paper Idea: How does a mid-size university use the Alma APIs?
+How do you implement that learning process?
+How do you make those decisions as a group?
+What does that group look like?